facelessuser/coloraide/docs/src/markdown/distance.md

 Color("red").delta_e("blue", method="2000")
 ```

-/// warning | Distancing and Symmetry
+> [!warning] Distancing and Symmetry
-It should be noted that not all distancing algorithms are symmetrical.
+> It should be noted that not all distancing algorithms are symmetrical.
 Some are order dependent.
-///

 ### Delta E CIE76

-/// success | The ∆E~ab~ distancing algorithm is registered in `Color` by default
+> [!success] The ∆E~ab~ distancing algorithm is registered in `Color` by default
-///

 Delta\ E                                 | Symmetrical           | Name            | Parameters
 ---------------------------------------- | --------------------- | --------------- | ----------